theblackwidower/CICE-Scheduler/README.md

 GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO cice;
 ```

+As an alternative, you can set the main user account as database owner, and run the setup scripts from the same account.
+This'll set the main user account as owner of all tables and by doing this, you will grant full access to all aspects of database maintenance to the web interface, including database vacuuming.
+If you do this, be sure to enable vacuuming in the constants.php file, as explained below.

 ### Enable backup function

 To allow the built-in backup function to run, the webserver needs direct access to PostgreSQL through separate user account called 'apache'.
 It must also be granted full read access.
 These SQL commands are all that are needed: